If you are notifying to home educate for the very first time, no evaluation is required with the initial notification

 (D) If the parent(s) chooses to have the standardized testing conducted privately, the parent(s) shall pay for the testing.
 The time and location for testing shall be established by the parent(s).

-Many families choose to have their child/children take standarized tests.
+Many families choose to have their child/children take nationally-normed, standardized tests each year.
 Make sure that your child’s composite results are at or above the 25th percentile before you submit the scores for your year end evaluation.
 If test scores do not meet this criteria, then choose Option #2 or #3.
-The college board ACT and SAT tests do NOT qualify as a standardized test.
+The college board ACT and SAT tests do qualify as a nationally-normed standardized test. *

 (i) a licensed or certified teacher, holding a valid Ohio teaching certificate (excluding the non- tax certificate issued under Ohio Revised Code 3301.071); or